Adair Park

 A Slice of Atlanta History

 Tucked away in the Capital View area of West End Atlanta, Adair Park dates back to 1922.
-Originally meant for houses, these 4 acres were transformed into the green haven we enjoy today because the land was just too sloped and swampy for construction.
-Lucky for us!
-As one of Atlanta's older public parks, this space beautifully captures the city's 1920s development era and has become a vital breathing space for the neighborhood.
+The land was originally platted as 20 residential lots, but a combination of steep slopes and waterlogged ground made them unappealing to buyers.
+With no takers, the lots were converted into green space instead - a fortunate outcome for the neighborhood.
+As one of Atlanta's older public parks, this space beautifully captures the city's 1920s development era and has become a vital breathing space for the area.

 What You'll Find